Kaylartha Pagoda: Restoration

 The Kyaikhtisaung Sayadaw restored nine Buddha hair relic pagodas during his lifetime, with Kaylartha Pagoda being one of them.
 He built a compound around the pagoda and paved a road up to the top.
 It is now a popular spot for tourists and locals and had a resident abbot and monastery at the summit of the mountain.

 Mining

 In 2016, a rock and quarry project aimed at producing rock suitable for road paving was suspended on Kaylatha Mountain.
 On October 19, the Hluttaw state representative of Belin Township Constituency No. 1, Dr. Khin Naing Oo, sent a letter of opposition regarding the preparation for a mining project on the forest reserve to the President and various other respective government departments.
 The project was headed by Rock Well Mining Co., Ltd..
 Ohn Win, the Ministry of Natural Resources and Environmental Conservation, visited the area nine days later on October 28.
 He witnessed the field work taking place and decided to suspend the work.
-A temporary ban was placed from mining on the historic site.
+A temporary ban was placed on mining on the historic site.
 Eventually, quarry projects were permitted to operate only along the boundaries of the Kaylartha Wildlife Sanctuary (450 acres of land) as they had historically been quarry sites.